danekshea/blockchain-migration-tool-frontend/README.md

 You can preview the production build with `npm run preview`.

 > To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.

-## Configuration
-* Set all the environment variables including the contract ABI located in Origin.svelte

 ## TO-DO
 * Strongly type everything